dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

 You need some basic understanding of generators, maybe some decorators and higher order functions, but not something too extreme.

-I will not claim any of the approaches I'll introduce here will be the best solution to the problem represented, but either way I hope you'll find it entertaining.
+I will not claim any of the generator-guided approaches I'll introduce here will be the best solution to the problem presented, but either way I hope you'll find it entertaining/ discussion worthy.

 &nbsp;
-# a look inside
+# A Look Inside

 Before we continue, it's nice to know the basics of `iterables`, `iterators` and `iteration` in general, over sequences and generators alike.